 Sales Playbooks are indispensable tools for sellers.
 They:

 Creating sales playbooks doesn’t need to be an overwhelming task.
-Key slides for each sales stage can be created once.
-Then, reps can adjust them according to their prospect’s specific challenges, needs, and goals.
+Key slides for each sales stage can be created once and then adjusted as needed.